 In case you are visiting Iceland in December, here are the must-experiences you should have during your Nordic winter vacation to make it fun.

-1. Soak in the Blue Lagoon
+1. Blue Lagoon

 Home to a lot of hot springs, hot pools, and hot pots, the Iceland winter is an ideal time to take a dip and rejuvenate yourself.
 And of all the places, the Blue Lagoon is the best one to visit.
 True to its name, the geothermal spa sea water here looks too blue only during the winters, which only enhances the beauty of this place.